oscarlai1998/tp/docs/team/kewenlok.md

       of the specified module to the user.

 1. Implemented `DoneCommand` class for user to mark module as taken.
-    * The `DoneCommand` class is responsible for executing the operations related to `done` feature.
-The `done` feature allows the user to update the module they have taken with a grade so that the application can update the prerequisite list of related modules accordingly to show an accurate results on the module status and whether it can be taken next.
+    * The `DoneCommand` class is responsible for executing and providing the `done` feature to allow the user to update the module they have taken with a grade so that the application can update the prerequisite list of related modules accordingly to show an accurate results on the module status and whether it can be taken next.

 1. Implemented `ListCommand` class with [Oscar](https://github.com/oscarlai1998).